Police looking to ID ‘person of interest’ in search for woman last seen leaving Boston nightclub

 BOSTON (WHDH) - Boston police are hoping to identify a person of interest in connection with the disappearance of a 23-year-old woman who was last seen leaving a Theater District nightclub over the weekend, officials said.

-The department issued a Missing Person Alert Wednesday for Jassy Korreia, who was last seen getting into a vehicle early Sunday morning after leaving Venu Nightclub on Tremont Street with an unknown man.
+The department issued a Missing Person Alert Wednesday for Jassy Correia, who was last seen getting into a vehicle early Sunday morning after leaving Venu Nightclub on Tremont Street with an unknown man.

 Correia, who is 5 feet, 7 inches tall, was wearing an orange jumpsuit and a jean jacket with red lips and pink wings on the back.